RAF Upper Heyford: United States Air Force use

-7509th Air Base Group
+7509th Air Base Group / 3918th Strategic Wing

 In response to what was perceived as a growing worldwide threat, Strategic Air Command decided to house a strong force of American bomber aircraft in England.
 It was decided to convert four airfields in and around Oxfordshire to serve as their regular stations.
 Upper Heyford was one of those selected, the others being RAF Brize Norton, RAF Fairford and RAF Greenham Common.